shangshuzhao/sasp/README.md

 ---

-## Quickstart: Compute SASP Index for New Data
+## Quickstart: Compute SASP Score for New Data

-Below is a minimal example showing how to load the pre-trained model and compute the SASP index for each row of a `pandas.DataFrame` that has **exactly** the 38 proteins as columns (order does not matter).
+Below is a minimal example showing how to load the pre-trained model and compute the SASP score for each row of a `pandas.DataFrame` that has **exactly** the 38 proteins as columns (order does not matter).
 Any extra columns should be dropped beforehand.

 ```python
 import torch